The Schelling Segregation Model

 Introduction to the Schelling Segregation Model [top]

 The Schelling Segregation Model (SSM), also referred to as the "Schelling Tipping Model," was first developed by Thomas C. Schelling (Micromotives and Macrobehavior, W. W. Norton and Co., 1978, pp. 147-155).
-It represents one of the first constructive models of a dynamical system capable of self-organization.
+It represents one of the first constructive models of a dynamic interacting-agent system explicitly designed to explore an important social issue.

 Schelling placed pennies and dimes on a chess board and moved them around according to various rules.
 He interpreted the board as a city, with each square of the board representing a house or a lot.
 He interpreted the pennies and dimes as agents representing any two groups in society, such as two different races of people, boys and girls, smokers and non-smokers, etc. The neighborhood of an agent occupying any location on the board consisted of the squares adjacent to this location.
 Thus, interior (non-edge) agents could have up to eight neighbors, non-corner edge agents could have a maximum of five neighbors, and corner edge agents could have a maximum of three neighbors.
 Rules could be specified that determined whether a particular agent was happy in its current location.
 If it was unhappy, it would try to move to another location on the board, or possibly just exit the board entirely.